- What is Dogecoin

 Dogecoin is like the class comedian who got kicked out of school for making jokes who ended up becoming a billionaire anyway.

 While it’s easy to dismiss Dogecoin as a joke, its supportive community and massive market cap are hard to ignore.
-The Dogecoin community consists of over 100,000 subscribers on Reddit and has received admiration from individuals such as Elon Musk.
+The Dogecoin community consists of over 489,000 subscribers on Reddit and has received admiration from individuals such as Elon Musk.

 What is Dogecoin

 Dogecoin is a peer-to-peer digital currency, just like Bitcoin and Litecoin.
 It was founded in 2013 by Jackson Palmer and “Shibetoshi Nakamoto”.
 The site and project are laced with homages to its mascot, a Japanese Shiba Inu dog.
 For those unfamiliar with the meme, “doge” is derived from the word, and the memes often revolve around simple-minded expressions of emotion such as “much wow”, “very crypto”, and “such moon” in Comic Sans font.

 The token is designed to have over 100 billion coins, a stark difference between that of its competition Bitcoin, which will only have 21 million total tokens.
 Dogecoin operates just like any other cryptocurrency; it can be mined or purchased on most exchanges.